Log in

 Dr. Hall and Ms. Penebaker were presented with custom art pieces created by artist Kristin Thielking, Professor of Sculpture and Glass at the University of Wisconsin, Stevens Point.
 Thielking created three unique pieces of art for the event, one for each winner, and one that will reside in the Professional Dimensions Sacagawea collection at Alverno College.

-• 12/14/2017 11:40 AM | Anonymous
+• 12/14/2017 11:40 AM | Anonymous member

 Milwaukee area trailblazers to be acknowledged for their professional achievements and community contributions.